scimad/scimad.github.io/_posts/programming/c++/2020-06-27-before-beginning-c-plus-plus.markdown

 * Hang in enough with the problem and its proposed solution before starting to code or think in terms of code
 * Make sure you are organizing the relationship between classes in a program.
 * Organize related concepts into tree structure (directed acyclic graphs) (of base and derived class).
 Often, virtual functions can be used to defined operations for the most general version of such a concept (i.e. in a base class) and when necessary, the operations can be reinterpreted from the redefined functions in special cases (i.e. in derived classes).
-* Sometimes evn a directed acyclic graph seems insufficient for organizing the concepts of a program and the concept may seem to be inherently mutually dependent.
+* Sometimes even a directed acyclic graph seems insufficient for organizing the concepts of a program and the concept may seem to be inherently mutually dependent.
 (I think I suffered similar situation while developing that Buddhichal - chess game.)
 Such mutual dependencies myst be eliminated or localized (to single class?).
 Clean separation of interface and implementation be best tool for untangling dependency graphs.
 (How?)
 * Use templates to express commonality.
 If a class is a container of objects, make it a template.
 If a function implements an algorithm for a container, make it a template function implementing the algorithm for a family of containers.

 ----------